sudipbhandari126/local-burrow/README.md

 # local-burrow
-local-burrow is getting started configuration to run LinkedIn's Burrow to monitor kafka
+local-burrow is "getting started configuration" to run LinkedIn's Burrow to monitor kafka